Learning from the Land by Observation + Experiences

 The waters around Salt Spring Island and the Southern Gulf Islands are home to an abundance of marine mammals and semiaquatic mammals including dolphins, porpoise, seals, sea lions, mink, river otters and whales.
 We peacefully observe these mammals as we paddle our kayaks through these protected coastal waters.

-Discussions will focus on the behaviour of these various species and their interactions with other mammals including humans.
+Discussions will focus on the behavior of these various species and their interactions with other mammals including humans.
 Unfortunately, these animals are greatly affected by boats, air traffic and human pollution.
 Students will also learn about the threats to marine mammals and what part we all might play in advocating for, and contributing to, their protection.

 FramedArtboard 2CCA